⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 That distinction matters.

-Because Terry stops allow police intrusion without full probable cause—but only within strict limits.
+Because Terry stops allow police intrusion without full probable cause — but only within strict constitutional limits.

 Those limits are not optional.